 The five principles of Appreciative Inquiry:

-- Anticipatory (We Can Choose What We Study): Teams and organizations, like open books, are endless sources of study and learning.
+- Poetic Principle (We Can Choose What We Study): Teams and organizations, like open books, are endless sources of study and learning.
 What we choose to study makes a difference.
 It describes—even creates—the world as we know it.

-- Poetic (Images Inspire Action): Human systems move in the direction of their images of the future.
+- Anticipatory Principle (Images Inspire Action): Human systems move in the direction of their images of the future.
 The more positive and hopeful the image of the future, the more positive the present-day action.

 Discussion: Criticisms of Appreciative Inquiry